 Cliffs in the Algarve

-The Algarve is known for its spectacular cliffs beside the Atlantic Ocean.
+The beaches in Algarve are known for its spectacular cliffs beside the Atlantic Ocean.
 You can take the most beautiful pictures in these locations:

 most photographs of the Algarve are taken here.
 The best views are from Ponta da Piedade.